 Second, the “overwhelming response” scenario.
 You offer a really nice freebie.
 LOTS of people take you up on it, with negative consequences for your business.

 It’s much harder to fix this problem once it develops without making people mad, so avoid it by putting boundaries around what you decide to offer, as we described in the article.

-2) Are potential customers fearful of losing their jobs?
+2) When potential customers fear losing their jobs

 If so, protection features (like the suit rebate mentioned in the Altruistic Marketing article, or Auto Nation’s offer to make car payments) can prompt your customer to go ahead and buy.

-3) Are potential buyers fearful of making a long-term commitment?
+3) When potential buyers fear making a substantial long-term commitment

 We see this issue most commonly with annual membership plans at health clubs, medical fitness centers, and wellness centers.

 You might offer to cover a couple of months of free or heavily discounted membership in the event of job loss followed by a no-fault/no-fee cancellation policy if they still haven’t found a new position within, say, 60 – 120 days.

 It can also be an issue for events where advance registration is required, like a conference or multi-day workshop.